mildmongrel/thicket/README.md

 # Thicket
 Thicket is cross-platform software for collectible card game drafting.

+***NOTE: this software is no longer maintained and the server is offline.
+Code remains here for other developers' reference.***

 ![Screenshot](https://i.imgbox.com/90lyZIf1.png)
 _Screenshot of the Thicket client, version 0.19.0-beta (card images obscured intentionally)_